hpaluch/pic32mx-comp/README.md

   - it is similar to SYSTICK on ARM Cortex-M CPUs
 - `CVREF`
   - voltage reference (threshold) for comparator
-  - set to 1.65V (half of Vdd = 3.3/2) using CVRR=1 and CVRCON=12
+  - set to 1.65V (half of Vdd = 3.3/2) using `CVRR=1` and `CVRCON=12`
   - measured 1.63V on Pin 25 CV<sub>REFOUT</sub> with DMM
 - `CMP1`
   - Comparator 1
-  - C+IN (non-inverting input) connected to CVREF
+  - `C+IN` (non-inverting input) connected to CVREF
-  - C-IN (inverting input) connected to C1INB pin
+  - `C-IN` (inverting input) connected to `C1INB` pin (because CVREF is allowed to be connected to non-inverting input only - for some reason).
-  - generates interrupt on low-to-high
+  - generates interrupt on low-to-high transition, but actually opposite because we use inverting input for signal.
-  - CVOUT available to check behaviour
+  - `CVOUT` available to check behaviour

 Thanks to "After Build" command you can see generated assembler listing under: